Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 The Middle East is home to several major airlines, including Emirates and Etihad in Dubai and Abu Dhabi, and Qatar Airways, based in the Qatari capital, Doha.
 And the impact stretches far beyond the Middle East.
 All three of those cities are major global hubs, with millions of passengers transiting through them each year.

-Several commercial flights are scheduled to take off on Tuesday afternoon, according to the Dubai Airports website.
-However, travelers are advised not to proceed to the airport unless they have been contacted directly by their airline
+The Dubai Airports website advises travelers not to proceed to the airport unless they have been contacted directly by their airlines.

 All of Etihad’s scheduled commercial flights to and from Abu Dhabi remain suspended until 2 p.m.
-UAE time March 4.
+UAE time on March 5.
 The airline said “some repositioning, cargo and repatriation flights may operate in coordination with UAE authorities and subject to strict operational and safety approvals.”

 There are two ways for carriers offering nonstop Asia-Europe flights to bypass the closed Middle Eastern airspace.
 They can fly north via the Caucasus then over Afghanistan, or south via Egypt then over Saudi Arabia and Oman.

-However, this may increase flight times and fuel usage, But it may add to flight times and fuel usage, at a time when oil prices are surging.
+However, this may add to flight times and fuel usage, at a time when oil prices are surging.

 How many flights have been canceled?

-More than 1,300 flights had already been canceled as of Tuesday morning, adding to the thousands of international flights canceled on Sunday and Monday, according to data from FlightAware.com.
+More than 1,500 flights had already been canceled as of Wednesday morning, adding to the thousands of international flights that have been canceled since Sunday, according to data from FlightAware.com.

 Outside the region, other airlines continue to reroute or cancel flights that had been scheduled to fly near the conflict zone.